tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ![crude_stopwords](Images/crude_stopwords.PNG)

 Tell students that the extent to which we want to add stopwords is a trade-off.
 The more stopwords, the fewer words we have to look through in a final analysis.
-However, this also raises the chances that we delete informative words.
+However, the likelihood of deleting informative words increases.

 ---